eddiepiper/AI_Medical_Journal_Crawler_Bot-/README.md

 # Medical Journal Crawler Bot 🤖

-A Telegram bot that provides concise literature reviews from PubMed articles using GPT-4 and BioBERT.
+A Telegram bot that provides comprehensive literature reviews from PubMed articles using GPT-4 and semantic search.
 The bot crawls medical journals, generates summaries, and delivers them in an easy-to-read format.

 ## ✨ Features

 - 🔍 **Smart PubMed Search**: Search medical research articles using natural language queries
-- 🤖 **AI-Powered Summaries**: Concise, one-sentence summaries of key findings using GPT-4
+- 🤖 **AI-Powered Analysis**: Comprehensive analysis of research findings using GPT-4
-- 📚 **Literature Review Format**: Clean, organized presentation of multiple articles
+- 📚 **Semantic Search**: Find relevant articles using natural language understanding
 - 🔄 **Real-time Updates**: Get the latest research as soon as it's published
 - 🌐 **Direct Paper Links**: Quick access to full papers on PubMed
 - 🛡️ **Rate Limiting**: Compliant with PubMed API guidelines
 - 🐳 **Docker Support**: Easy deployment with containerization
+- 💾 **Caching System**: Efficient storage and retrieval of article data
+- 🔎 **Advanced Filtering**: Filter results by date, journal, and relevance

 ## 🚀 Quick Start